drug-design/course/docs/chapters/adme-case-studies.md

 ####### Lessons Learned from Type B/C Toxicity

-In many cases of direct organ toxicity reactive metabolites, which co-valently bind to macromolecules are implicated in the mechanism.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/lessons-learned-from-type-bc-toxicity-345f67ac'><i class='fa fa-play' aria-hidden='true'></i></button>In many cases of direct organ toxicity reactive metabolites, which co-valently bind to macromolecules are implicated in the mechanism.
 Certain groups or functions in molecules are particularly susceptible to metabolism to reactive intermediates.
 These groupings are termed "structural alerts".
 Of particular note are aromatic amines (anilines) and thiophenes.
 Such groupings occur in Bromfenac, Nomifensine, Suprofen and Ticrynafen.

 ![](https://media.drugdesign.org/course/adme-case-studies/smith2_lesson_b_c.png){: loading=lazy }